abelcondear/analysis/ai/rag-and-ai-tools/rag-and-ai-tools.md

 **How have you applied RAG systems and AI tools in your projects?**

-I applied catching the user prompt and adding more details or information to be answerd back by the AI more precisely.
-In order to accomplish that, I collected several datasets according to what the user could ask about.Then I added or suppressed the information related to the user prompt.
+I applied catching the user prompt and adding more details or information to be answered back by the AI more precisely.
+In order to accomplish that, I collected several datasets according to what the user could ask about.
+Then I added or suppressed the information related to the user prompt.

 **How did you manage design and optimization of prompts to make the user experience better?**

-Accodring the the design, I used Microsft Visio to bulid up and show the main goal and its development to start a project.
+According the the design, I used Microsoft Visio to build up and show the main goal and its development to start a project.
 This could be an example:

 ![alt text](https://github.com/abelcondear/analysis/blob/main/ai/rag-and-ai-tools/image.png?raw=true)